-The action area covers marine waters from the shoreline to 200 nm offshore around the territories of American Samoa, Guam, and the CNMI, encompassing all waters and associated marine resources within these areas.
-The exclusive economic zone (EEZ) around the State of Hawaii as well as Wake Island, Johnston Atoll, Howland & Baker, Jarvis and Palmyra & Kingman (i.e., the Pacific Remote Island Areas, or PRIA) are not included in this action.
+The action area includes marine waters from the shoreline to 200 nm offshore around the territories of American Samoa, Guam, and the CNMI, encompassing all waters and associated marine resources within these areas.
+The exclusive economic zone (EEZ) around the State of Hawaii as well as Wake Island, Johnston Atoll, Howland Island, Baker Island, Jarvis Island, and Palmyra Atoll, and Kingman Reef (i.e., the Pacific Remote Island Area, or PRIA) are not included in this action.